2588. Symmetry

 prb2588

-21 cows are required for this field.
-On the other hand, if n = m = 5 then Farmer John will only need to place one cow since the resulting 2 * 2 fields do not have center grid-squares.
-Help Farmer John determine how many cows he needs to arrange his field.
+On the other hand, if n = m = 5, Farmer John will place only one cow, since the resulting 2 × 2 subfields do not have central cells.

 Input.
 Two integers n and m (1 ≤ n ≤ 109, 1 ≤ m ≤ 109).

 Output.
-Print the number of cows needed.
+Print the total number of cows that will be placed on the field.

 Sample input